kubernetes/committee-security-response/playbook/token-leak-process.md

 >`YOUR NAME HERE`
 >Kubernetes SRC
 * If the user is an OWNER or might have other privileged roles in the project, contact a ContribEx chair or Steering to discuss whether further incident response is needed
-* Contact a GitHub admin to submit a support ticket asking for the token to be revoked.
-They should cc our contacts there, who will escalate with the term “3rd party revocation”
+* Contact a Kubernetes GitHub org adminstrator (ask for one to DM you in #sig-contribex on Slack).
+Have them submit a support ticket asking for the token to be revoked.
+They should cc Kubernetes's contacts at GitHub, who will escalate with the term “3rd party revocation”
 ## Followup
 * Perform any necessary incident response as identified with the SRC, ContribEx, and Steering